npmcdn-to-unpkg-bot/AngularJS-LoopBackAPI-Vash-Spa-Example/README.md

 <br><br>
 The code was written using Eclipse Neon.
 <br><br>
 Loopback is used as a RESTful Api, to login, and allow Coffee Shop reviews, creation and modifications, based on simple authentication.
-The RESTful API is linked to an Angular Client using the Angular SDK.
+The RESTful API is linked to an Angular JS (v1.5.8) Client using the LoopBack Angular SDK.
 <br><br>

 Models are created using the Persisted Model.<br>